jspaaks/2022-ieee/README.md

 1. Explore the command line options
 1. Experiment with `howfairis` configuration file on local and on remote

 The tool that we will be using in this part is called `howfairis`.
 It is a command line program that you can install from the Python Package Index (PyPI).
 PyPI is the Python community's platform where people publish their packages, so that others can use them.
-With `howfairis`, one can automatically determine a repository's compliance with the _Five recommendations for FAIR software_ website, https://fair-software.eu. under the hood, `howfairis` uses a combination of the GitHub/GitLab API and regular expressions on your README.
+With `howfairis`, one can automatically determine a repository's compliance with the _Five recommendations for FAIR software_ website, https://fair-software.eu.
+Under the hood, `howfairis` uses a combination of the GitHub/GitLab API and regular expressions on your README.
 The page for the `howfairis` package on PyPI is here https://pypi.org/project/howfairis.

 &#9733; With the virtual environment active, download and install `howfairis` from PyPI using: